Alovoa/alovoa/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ** Check if you're in the correct repository **
-This repository only covers bugs in the backend and web UI.
+This repository only covers bugs in the backend and web UI of alovoa.com only.

 **Describe the bug**
 A clear and concise description of what the bug is.